OTCv8/otclientv8/README.md

 OTClientV8 is highly optimized, cross-platform tile based 2d game engine built with c++17, lua, physfs, OpenGL ES 2.0 and OpenAL.
 It has been created as alternative client for game called [Tibia](https://tibia.com/), but now it's much more functional and powerful.
 It works well even on 12 years old computers.
-In June 2020 it reached 100k unique installations.
+In April 2021 it reached 290k unique installations, including 80k android installations.

 Supported platforms:
 - Windows (min.
 Windows 7)
-- Linux
 - Android (min.
 5.0)

-Planned support:
-- Mac OS
-- iOS
-- WebAssembly

-On this GitHub you can find free version of OTClientV8.
-It comes without all c++ sources, there are prebuilt executables instead.
+On this repository, you can find clean, always up-to-date, ready to use version of OTClientv8.
+Most commits from version 3.0 are automatic.
-In many cases, you won't need access to sources, you can add a lot of custom features in lua.
-If you're interested in buying access to sources, contact otclient@otclient.ovh or kondrah#7945 on discord.
+If you want to help with development, please visit development repository - https://github.com/OTCv8/otcv8-dev All acceptect changes from otcv8-dev will be released here.

 ## DISCORD: https://discord.gg/feySup6
 ## Forum: http://otclient.net